 - And maybe even more…

 You probably don’t have all of these rooms but take a look and see (or feel) whatever room could use a good tidying up.
-Download the list with all the rooms from the Resource Library and decide for your own home in which order you want to declutter each of the rooms.
+Download the list with all the rooms and decide for your own home in which order you want to declutter each of the rooms.
 Schedule and add a date, write down your goal, and who is going to take on the different rooms.

 We’ve talked about a lot when it comes to decluttering your home, right?
 Let’s see if we can recap what we’ve learned.